 see policy content.

-For more information about the procedure, see RAM documentation.
+For more information about the procedure, see Create a custom policy.

 - Log on to the OOS console.
 Select the region where the damaged instance resides.